nLab

 In the other direction, any double category has two underlying 2-categories, consisting of the objects, the vertical (resp. horizontal) arrows, and the squares whose horizontal-arrow (resp. vertical-arrow) source and target are identities.
 We call these its vertical 2-category and horizontal 2-category.

-• Finally, we can also make a 2-category C into a double category with the same objects, whose horizontal arrows are the morphisms of C, whose vertical arrows are the adjunctions in C, and whose 2-cells are mate?-pairs of 2-cells in C. Naturality properties of the mate correspondence are concisely expressed by the existence of this double category.
+• Finally, we can also make a 2-category CC into a double category with the same objects, whose horizontal arrows are the morphisms of CC, whose vertical arrows are the adjunctions in CC, and whose 2-cells are mate-pairs of 2-cells in CC.
+Naturality properties of the mate correspondence are concisely expressed by the existence of this double category.

 • Any topological space has a “homotopy double groupoid” whose objects are points, whose morphisms of both types are paths (so it is edge-symmetric), and whose 2-cells are homotopies.

-• There is a double category Model whose objects are model categories, whose horizontal arrows are right Quillen functor?s, whose vertical arrows are left Quillen functors, and whose 2-cells are arbitrary natural transformations.
+• There is a double category of model categories whose objects are model categories, whose horizontal arrows are the right Quillen functors, vertical arrows the left Quillen functors, and whose 2-cells are arbitrary natural transformations.
 Passage to derived functors is a functor on this double category.
+More generally, we can define a double category of homotopical categories and “left derivable” and “right derivable” functors.

 Weakenings